 Fishery Products may be cleared on any day.
 Other products of animal origin must be cleared by the Official Veterinary Surgeon, who is in attendance on a call out basis.
 Products of animal origin will be held at the Border Inspection Post until the Official Veterinary Surgeon is available.

-Under The Products of Animal Origin (Third Country Import) (England) Regulations, Port Health are required to charge for the veterinary checks.
+Under Regulation (EC) 882/2004 (as amended), Port Health are required to charge for veterinary checks.
 This charge relates to the inspection of the goods, examination of the relevant documentation and the issue of the appropriate documentation.
 This charge applies whether the goods are cleared for importation or not.
 The charges are reviewed annually to ensure that they reflect the actual costs of the inspection process.

 The Border Inspection Post charges relate to the charges levied by Animal Aircare, who operate the Border Inspection Post, and these cover physical handling and storage of the goods at the Border Inspection Post for inspection.